What will be the 2017 song of the summer? Here are the contenders

 Anything off “Melodrama” (Lorde)

-Despite being the best track of 2017 so far, Lorde’s “Greenlight” made little to no splash when it dropped in March as the first single from “Melodrama,” the Aussie wunderkind’s sophomore album.
+Despite being the best track of 2017 so far, Lorde’s “Greenlight” made little to no splash when it dropped in March as the first single from “Melodrama,” the New Zealand wunderkind’s sophomore album.
 Since then, Lorde has released a handful of electrifying singles – the last-call party anthem “Sober” and scream-it-from-the-sun-roof “Perfect Places” – to similarly insufficient fanfare.

 Now with “Melodrama” out in full, it seems only fair that Lorde have her day in the sun.
 My pick: the brooding and brilliant “Supercut.”
 Because of Lorde’s predilection for the ponderous, however, it might take a miracle, or a remix, to put this track in the pop pantheon where it belongs.